MonoGame/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 Within any project, there are those elements that need to be accessed from anywhere within the project which creates a small but unique problem, how to share the running state of an instantiated class with other classes.

 - Referencing
   The most common way is to pass around a reference to the class with its current state as part of a method call, which in most cases is fine.
 The `Update` call does this by passing the current game time `Update(GameTime gameTime)`.
 However, this gets problematic the more data you want to send and if you then need to pass that data to more and more nested classes, there is a possibility of data corruption or hitting some [Garbage Collection](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/) issues when cleaning up that data.
-Ideally only [value types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) should be passed as references but this is more of an unwritten rule than law.
+Ideally, only [value types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) should be passed as references but this is more of an unwritten rule than law.
 - Static Classes
-  Another common method is to use [Static](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/static) types, these have a singular instance throughout your project (there can only be one of any type or data), this solves the access problem but can run in to [race conditions](https://learn.microsoft.com/en-us/dotnet/standard/security/security-and-race-conditions) if many parts of the project end up updating the data, because there is only one instance, any update to the class updates ALL access to the class.
+  Another common method is to use [Static](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/static) types, these have a singular instance throughout your project (there can only be one of any type or data), this solves the access problem but can run into [race conditions](https://learn.microsoft.com/en-us/dotnet/standard/security/security-and-race-conditions) if many parts of the project end up updating the data, because there is only one instance, any update to the class updates ALL access to the class.
 - Injection
-  The last method is injection, were types are safely passed around a project, sometimes automatically, or using a container or registry that maintains the "master copy" of any data being shared.
+  The last method is injection, where types are safely passed around a project, sometimes automatically, or using a container or registry that maintains the "master copy" of any data being shared.

 This last method is provided by the MonoGame framework using the [Game "Services"](https://monogame.net/api/Microsoft.Xna.Framework.Game.html#Microsoft_Xna_Framework_Game_Services) collection (not to be confused with [Game Components](https://monogame.net/api/Microsoft.Xna.Framework.Game.html#Microsoft_Xna_Framework_Game_Components)) which allows you to record instances of classes for use by other parts of the project.